laminas/technical-steering-committee/meetings/agenda.md

 ## Abandon `laminas-oauth`

-George Steel proposes we also abandon laminas-oath, as it is only used by laminas-twitter internally.
+George Steel proposes we also abandon laminas-oauth, as it is only used by laminas-twitter internally.